 - 5.4.1 The certification body shall maintain a records system and have policies and procedures governing their management.
 The records shall be identified, managed and disposed of in such a way as to ensure the integrity of the process and the confidentiality of the information. - 5.4.2 Operator files shall be up to date and contain all relevant information, including inspection reports, history, and product specifications.
-Guidance: The certification body shall have available relevant data for all certified production units, including any contracted parties and members of grower groups.
+Guidance: The certification body shall have available relevant data for all certified production units, including any subcontracted parties and members of grower groups. - 5.4.3 The records shall be sufficiently comprehensive so as to demonstrate that the procedures for certification decisions are properly applied. - 5.4.4 Separate records shall be kept for major non-conformities and resulting sanctions, precedents, exceptions, appeals, and complaints, in a way that enables easy retrieval of data.30